nomansadiq11/devops-utils/README.md

 # DevOps Utilities

-## description
+## Description

-This repo created for utilities can useful for DevOps, DevSecOps, Cloud Engineer
+- This repo created for utilities can useful for DevOps, DevSecOps, Cloud Engineer
+- added usecases